Guner20/CNN-Guided-Texture-Adaptive-Error-Diffusion-for-Perceptual-Color-Quantization-Format/README.md

 ## Usage (Google Colab)

-This project is designed to run as a single script in **Google Colab** with a T4 GPU.
+This project is designed to run as a single and step by step script in **Google Colab** with a T4 GPU.

+Step by step Script:
 1. Upload `final_project.ipynb` to Colab
 2. Run the each stage step by step:

+Single Script:
+1. Upload `final_project.py` to Colab
+2. Run the entire notebook — each stage executes sequentially:

 | Stage | Description | Approx. Time |
 |-------|-------------|---------------|